niuware/niuware.github.io/quick-docs.md

 {% endhighlight %}

-As mentioned before, all paths for the admin side require a user login so the value for each path is just a one element array which contains the Controller class which will listen to the path.
+As mentioned before, all paths for the admin side require a logged in session, but you can activate or deactivate the CSRF check for the request of each route as prefered.

 <a name="routing-spaces"></a>
 ### Routing: Application Spaces